 A shadow variable is a variables who's correct value can be deduced from the state of the genuine planning variables.
-Even though such a variable violates the principle of normalization by definition, in some use cases it can be very practical to use a shadow variable.
+Even though such a variable violates the principle of normalization by definition, in some use cases it can be very practical to use a shadow variable, especially to express the constraints more naturally.
 For example in vehicle routing with time windows: the arrival time at a customer for a vehicle can be calculated based on the previously visited customers of that vehicle (and the known travel times between 2 locations).